Contextual admissions 2025

-If you are a student with Home fee status or an appropriate UK residential status, you may be considered under our schemes if:
+If you are a student with Home fee status or an appropriate UK residential status, you may be considered through our contextual admissions route if one of the following also applies to you:

 - You are a care leaver or have spent time in care under a local authority, or